pact-foundation/docs.pact.io/docs/provider/using_provider_states_effectively.md

+---
-# Using provider states effectively
+title: Using provider states effectively
+---

 The purpose of contract testing is to ensure that the consumer and provider have a shared understanding of the messages that will pass between them.
 When we verify a pact, we are not only ensuring that the provider returns the expected data to the consumer, we are also verifying that the consumer is calling the API correctly.